 Is it possible that the essential truth Moshe is teaching us about the Holy One is not numerical, but qualitative?
 Let me explain.
 The Holy One is multi-faceted, but 'together'.
 He is not different things to different people.
-He is not Allah to Muslims, Gentle Jesus Meek and Mild to Christians, Adonai to the Jews, the "Great Spirit" to the Plains Indians, or the 'Higher Power' to recovering substance abusers.
-He cannot be recast to fit our theologies.
-He defies definition.
-He is Who He is, and we put Him in theological "boxes" at our peril.
+He is not Allah to Muslims, Gentle Jesus Meek and Mild to Christians, Adonai to the Jews, the

-&lt;sup>6 Echad is alef, chet, dalet.
+6 Echad is alef, chet, dalet.
 Strong's Hebrew word #259, it is pronounced ekh-awd'.

-&lt;sup>7 When you read Deuteronomy 6:4 as read in a Torah scroll, the letters "ayin" in the word sh'ma [Hear] and the "dalet" at the end of echad are enlarged - encoded, the rabbis say, to spell out the Hebrew word ayin, dalet, pronounced ayd, and meaning "witness."
+7 When you read Deuteronomy 6:4 as read in a Torah scroll, the letters "ayin" in the word sh'ma [Hear] and the "dalet" at the end of echad are enlarged - encoded, the rabbis say, to spell out the Hebrew word ayin, dalet, pronounced ayd, and meaning "witness."